 Jack is a theatre producer and general manager, who became one of the West End's youngest producers at the age of 20, when he co-produced the Olivier award-winning revival of Show Boat at the New London Theatre.

-His credits during the COVID-19 pandemic include; Terence Rattigan’s All On Her Own starring Janie Dee (stream.theatre), Alexander Knott's December (Old Red Lion Theatre), an acclaimed new production of Michael Morprugo’s Private Peaceful (Barn Theatre in Cirencester and the Bristol Old Vic) and the Tonight At The Coliseum series, seven streamed concerts featuring Sharon D Clarke, Ramin Karimloo and Carrie Hope Fletcher amongst others filmed on the empty stage of the iconic London venue.
+His credits during the COVID-19 pandemic include; Terence Rattigan’s All On Her Own starring Janie Dee (stream.theatre), Alexander Knott's December (Old Red Lion Theatre), an acclaimed new production of Michael Morprugo’s Private Peaceful (Barn Theatre and the Bristol Old Vic) and the Tonight At The London Coliseum series, seven streamed concerts featuring Sharon D Clarke, Ramin Karimloo and Carrie Hope Fletcher amongst others filmed on the empty stage of the iconic London venue.

 Previous productions include; the European premiere of Max Vernon’s The View UpStairs (Soho Theatre), Kander & Ebb’s The Rink (Southwark Playhouse – winner of five Off-West End Awards including Best Musical Production); the European premiere of Stephen Schwartz & Lin-Manuel Miranda’s Working (Southwark Playhouse & Original London Cast Recording); Loop (Edinburgh Fringe Festival); The Diary Of A Teenage Girl (Southwark Playhouse); A Christmas Tale (Kenton Theatre) and as Associate Producer; Mart Crowley's The Boys In the Band (Park Theatre, National Tour & Vaudeville Theatre).